Remove Proxies to People

 How To Fail Spectacularly

-- Relying on spreadsheets and reports instead of first-hand communication
+- Relying on spreadsheets and reports instead of person-to-person communication

 - Hiding developers from users, and vice-versa